NuevoFoundation/workshops/content/english/java-tictactoe/using-repl-it.md

 ## Using Repl.it

-Today you will be using Repl.it to code in Java.
+Today you will be using Replit to code in Java.
 Here is the starter code you will use today:

-<iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/JavaTicTacToeStarterCode?lite=true#Main.java" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="600px" width="100%" src="https://replit.com/@nuevofoundation/JavaTicTacToeStarterCode?lite=true#Main.java" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 {{% notice info %}}